troperville

 Linda: I don't get it, most people like us.
 I've never been in a situation where we've been unliked in my life.

 A widow and her three children.
-Linda's husband, a safety worker, died during a Daytona NASCAR race when he was struck by a car while picking up debris.
-Though seen as sympathetic at first, their random bouts of insanity and Holier Than Thou attitudes quickly turned the audience against them, and made them the villains of the season.
+Linda's husband, a safety worker, died during the 2004 season opener of the IPOWER Dash Series at Daytona Speedway when he was struck by a car while picking up debris.
+Though seen as sympathetic at first, their random bouts of insanity and Holier Than Thou attitudes quickly turned the other teams and the audience against them, and made them the villains of the season.
 Despite all the other teams gunning for them, they managed to make their way into the Final 3, where they fell behind while driving to Niagara Falls, finishing over an hour behind the other two teams.

 • Enemy Mine: The other teams despised them, they were Yielded twice because of their attitudes, and in the finale the Bransens and Linzes didn't care which of them won, as long as it wasn't the Weavers.